finding her feet

 The journey made by Dorothy in the film The Wizard of Oz, released in 1939, is rather different.
 Dorothy Gale is an adolescent girl raised by her aunt and uncle on a remote farm in Kansas.
 When a wicked old woman threatens to euthanise her dog Toto she resolves to escape to a land where she and her beloved pet will be understood and appreciated.
 Her wish is granted by means of a tornado, which whisks her and Toto to the technicolor land of Oz, where the good witch Glinda magically transports a pair of ruby slippers onto her feet, and tells her to follow the yellow brick road to the Emerald City.
 There she will be able to find her way back home.
 This, it seems, is the whole point of Dorothy’s journey: to get back to where she started and realise how fortunate she is.

 So Dorothy gives up any wild longings she once cherished and settles back into life on the farm.
 It’s a depressing tale, in my view.
 American isolationism is one of the threads that runs through it.
 Women’s place in the home is another.
 Dorothy’s magic slippers, which promised so much, have taken her on a journey to nothing more exciting than acceptance.
 In this respect it is a classic coming-of-age story.
-For both males and females this often involves a ritual which prescribes the indulgence of tempestuous yearnings before people are slotted into their prescribed social roles.
+For both males and females this often involves a ritual which allows the indulgence of tempestuous yearnings, before people are slotted into their prescribed social roles as adults.
 At least marriage is not specifically mentioned: Dorothy finds friends but not lovers in the course of her travels.
 But there can be little doubt that marriage is on the cards for her.

 Dorothy’s ruby slippers were made from white satin, dyed red and covered in sequins.
 Several pairs were produced for the filming of The Wizard of Oz.
 Four of them survive.
 One is in the National Museum of American History at the Smithsonian Institution in Washington.
 Another is on loan to the Academy Museum of Motion Picture Arts & Sciences in Los Angeles, while two pairs are in private collections.
 One of these was previously on display at the Judy Garland Museum in Grand Rapids, Minnesota, but was stolen in 2005.
 Recovered by the FBI in 2018, this pair sold for a record $28m at an auction in December 2024.